clukawski/cherrywatcher/README.md

 ## Disclaimer

-The contents of this repository are intended only as an informative resource.
+The contents of this repository are intended only as an informative resource tool.